Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 Tineco over-delivers in this aspect.
 The A11 and S12 include more than ten attachments out of the box.

 Dyson doesn’t have the diversity of tools that Tineco brings to the table.
-For example, the V8, V10, and V11 come with three to four extra tools aside from the main cleaning heads.
+For example, the V8, V10, and V11 models come with three to four additional tools, in addition to the main cleaning heads.

 5. Auto setting